We love Ghost! Oh, not the scary ones... but the one, that has become an awesome alternative to WordPress. If you are not up to speed on

 - In case you need to host multiple blogs on the same droplet, there will be a few more changes required to the configuration file for Nginx.
 But I will keep that for some other day :-)

 - You are all set!
 Your website is now ready and published for the world to see.

 Having a self-hosted blog is not as difficult as most people think.
 I hope this article helps you in setting up your own website, blog, portfolio, magazine, etc. Making a brand is important for everyone these days and with prices dropping to these lows, there is no reason why you shouldn't have your own website.
 Happy writing, commenting... and

 feedbacking (if that was a word, it would mean >

-Subscribe now to stay tuned for our latest articles on Ghost and many other technologies.
+we would love to hear your feedback)!
 Also, if you have any hosting or design requirements, check out our services or contact us at firstname.lastname@example.org.